 Looking at your work environment through Maslow’s hierarchy of needs helps you gauge how you can meet employee needs so they stay motivated and engaged.

-For example, if you have employees in leadership positions that micromanage your employees and make them feel like they can’t approach them with an issue, your employees’ basic needs are not being met, which is a great chance to improve that dynamic with retention initiatives like wellness programs or a schedule to celebrate employee tenure.
+For example, if you have staff in leadership positions who micromanage their employees and make them feel like they can’t approach leadership with an issue, your employees’ basic needs of psychological safety are not being met.
+To fix this, address the situation and look for opportunities to improve the staff dynamic.
+Retention initiatives like wellness programs or a schedule to celebrate employee tenure can help rebuild that trust and meet your employees needs.

 Once you know this, you can apply it to your workplace.
 How can you fulfill your employees’ general need for achievement?
 How can you empower them to make decisions and take responsibility for specific projects and tasks?